-Using data from the Welfare, Children, and Families study in three US cities, Votruba-Drzal and Lindsay Chase-Lansdale (2004) found no main effect of child care quality for two-four year olds and children's trajectories in reading and mathematics, but did find significant associations for those children with highly stimulating home environments.
-The authors argued that for low-income children, even relatively high quality ECEC available to them might not be able to make up for other environmental disadvantages.
-Furthermore, they argued that in order to have a more significant effect, children from the more disadvantaged group might have to experience high quality child care over a longer period.
-In line with this hypothesis, Crosnoe et al. (2010) found that, for six year olds mathematics and reading achievements, consistent high stimulation across the home, preschool and the first grade school environment was particularly important for children from low-income families.
+Using data from the Welfare, Children, and Families study in three US cities, Votruba-Drzal et al. (2004) found no main effect of childcare quality for two to four year-olds and children's trajectories in reading and mathematics, but did find significant associations for those children with highly stimulating home environments.
+The authors argued that for low-income children, even relatively high-quality ECEC available to them might not be able to make up for other environmental disadvantages.
+Furthermore, they argued that in order to have a more significant effect, children from more disadvantaged groups might need high-quality childcare over a longer period.

-On the other hand, Bornstein et al. (2006) found that a measure of structural child care quality across the first four and a half years - namely the child: adult ratio - related positively to children's cognitive scores at 54 months for children from higher SES backgrounds.
-If a higher child: staff ratio is interpreted as an indicator for more formal group care, their results could mean that children from more advantaged backgrounds benefit more from higher amounts of early group care.
+Bornstein et al. (2006) found that a measure of structural childcare quality across the first four-and-a-half years - namely the child-adult ratio - related positively to children's cognitive scores at 54 months for children from higher SES backgrounds.
+Thus it appeared that children from more advantaged backgrounds benefitted from child-adult ratio variation differently from children from lower SES backgrounds.
+This could reflect a compensation effect whereby lower SES children benefit more from more favourable child-staff ratios.

 Often studies do not disentangle effects of quality of care during infant and toddler years from the effects of quality during preschool age.
-Yet, it is important to know whether high quality care in the first years of life is important quite apart from the separate effects of high quality preschool care.
-An analysis of the NICHD data that focused on under-threes (McCartney et al., 2007) found some evidence that higher quality child care buffers children from negative effects of low income - the interaction between a measure of low income and child care quality between six and 36 months was found to be predictive for school readiness, receptive language, and expressive language at 36 months.
+Yet, it is important to know whether high-quality care in the first years of life is important quite apart from the separate effects of high-quality preschool care.
+An analysis of the NICHD SECCYD data that focused on under-threes (McCartney et al., 2007) found some evidence that higher quality childcare buffers children from negative effects of low-income - the interaction between low-income and childcare quality between six and 36 months was found to be predictive for school readiness, receptive language, and expressive language at 36 months.

-However, in line with some previous results from the NICHD, a recent analysis of data from the US nationally representative ECLS-B cohort (Ruzek et al., 2014) showed no evidence that poverty moderated the effects of quality of toddler care on children's cognitive outcomes at age two.
-However, they found that low-income children were less likely to experience medium- and high quality care, leading to the conclusion that public funding that increases the supply of high quality ECEC might help to narrow the cognitive skills gap early on.
+However, in line with some previous results from the NICHD SECCYD, a recent analysis of data from the US nationally representative ECLS-B cohort (Ruzek et al., 2014) showed no evidence that poverty moderated the effects of quality of toddler care on children's cognitive outcomes at age two.
+It should be noted that low-income children were less likely to experience medium- and high-quality care, leading to the conclusion that public funding that increases the supply of high-quality ECEC might help to narrow the cognitive skills gap early on.